JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 ## Migrating a Compose Multiplatform project

-Compose Multiplatform is going to support the Compose compiler plugin in the %composeEapVersion%-beta03 release, which will be released soon after Kotlin 2.0.0-RC2.
+Compose Multiplatform is going to support the Compose compiler Gradle plugin in the %composeEapVersion%-beta03 release, which will be released soon after Kotlin 2.0.0-RC2.

-Starting with %composeEapVersion%-beta03, you should apply the `org.jetbrains.kotlin.plugin.compose` plugin to each module that uses the `org.jetbrains.compose` plugin:
+Starting with %composeEapVersion%-beta03, you should apply the `org.jetbrains.kotlin.plugin.compose` Gradle plugin to each module that uses the `org.jetbrains.compose` plugin:

-1. Add the Compose compiler plugin to the [Gradle version catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml):
+1. Add the Compose compiler Gradle plugin to the [Gradle version catalog](https://docs.gradle.org/current/userguide/platforms.html#sub:conventional-dependencies-toml):

     ```Ini
     [versions]